Albondigas al Chipotle

 - Sliced onion

 Cut the pork shoulder roast into 1-inch slices.
-Place it in a 2-quart saucepan with the onion and garlic clove.
+Place it in a 2-quart saucepan with the onion, garlic, and cilantro.
 Season with salt.
 Fill the saucepan with just enough water to cover the pork meat.
 Bring to boil over high heat.
 Cover and reduce heat to medium, and let simmer until the meat is very tender.
 (About 60 to 90 minutes.)
 Let meat cool slightly, then shred.

 While the meat is cooking, place the 12 tomatoes and dried ancho chilies in a medium saucepan.
 Fill saucepan with enough water to cover tomatoes.
 Bring to boil over medium heat.
 Let cool slightly.
 Remove stems and seeds from cooked chilies.
 Place the cooked chilies and tomatoes in a blender cup with the chipotles; puree until smooth.
 Pour tomato puree into a medium saucepan with 1-1/2 cups of the liquid in which the tomatoes were cooked.
 Season with salt.
 Bring sauce to boil over medium heat.